ybrid/yourcaster-api-specs/v2/player/content-control/injection.md

 ##### [**Ybrid<sup>®</sup> API v2 Specifications**](../../) / [**Player**](../) / [**Content Control**](./) / Injection
 ---

-# Injection of Given Remote Asset
+# Injection of Remote On-Demand Asset

 It is possible to inject any remote on-demand content as long it is accessible via HTTP.
 If the content allready has been cached by the system, injection will work immediately.
 For pre-registration of